JackCooper666/learning-note/DJBGS working logbook/June 12.md

 - [ ] the result has some noise points compared with the rs-ac1-fastlivo
 possible reasons
  1. the state estimation is not good
-	1. lio estimation is not good, the imu params needs adjust
+	1. lio estimation is not good, the imu params needs adjust (I do not think)
 	2. the weight of the vio system state estimation is too high, vio system gives a wrong estimation to lio system in the next frame
  our:
 ![[arc3_fastlivo2_ac1.png]]
 ```bash